The Money Tree

 We also funded D & D basketball (£650) who did not go to the public vote as the amount of money they were applying for was so small.
 It was felt unfair that they were competing against larger bids.

-For other grants and funding opportunities and sources see our:
+For other grants and funding opportunities and sources please see our:

 The consultation officer deals with: